pcjdhhhh/TILB/README.md

 To evaluate the efficiency of the proposed method, run 'main.py'

 The Parameter Sensitivity Analysis can be verified by changing the parameters used in 'parameter_sensivity.py'.
+The MixedSinx file is too large.
+If you need it, you can email me to request it.

 ## The interface designed for the UCR time series.